5 Steps To Becoming A Registered NDIS Provider

 If you provide more complex or higher risk supports and services, you’ll likely need to undergo a certification audit.
 In this case, you’ll be assessed against the NDIS Practice Standards, which can include the core module and any supplementary modules relevant to the type of support you deliver.

-You can explore what you’ll need to prove to comply with these modules by checking your type of organisation against its registration requirements.
+You can explore what you’ll need to prove to comply with these modules and get your NDIS accreditation by checking your type of organisation against its registration requirements.

 Assessment includes core capabilities, such as: